OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/external-idp/external-idp-azure.md

 ## Configure Azure AD as OutSystems' Identity Provider

-To finalize and activate the Azure AD configuration for both Consoles and Development Tools, follow these steps:
+To finalize and activate the Azure AD configuration for IT users, follow these steps:

-1. Access the Lifetime console.
+1. Access the LifeTime console.

 1. Go to **User Management** > **Authentication Settings**, and click **Add OpenId Connect Provider**.

 1. Enter the following Azure AD details in the form:

-    1. **Name**: ID Provider (e.g., Azure AD OIDC)
+    1. **Name**: ID Provider (for example, Azure AD OIDC)

     1. **Well-known Configuration URL**: OpenID Connect metadata document URI.